extragoodlabs/jumpwire/CONTRIBUTING.md

 ## Requirements

 Elixir and Rust are required to build the project.
 The exact versions needed can vary - the minimal Elixir version supported can be found in [mix.exs](mix.exs), but the [Dockerfile](Dockerfile) used to build a release will have the versions known to work.
+There is also a `.tools-versions` with the proper versions.
+Checkout [asdf](https://asdf-vm.com/) for more info.

-Before starting a dev environment for the first time, you must generate local secrets by running `mix jumpwire.gen.secrets`.
+Before starting a dev environment for the first time, you must generate local secrets by running `mix deps.get` followed by `mix jumpwire.gen.secrets`.
 This will create a file at `config/dev.secrets.exs` which is omitted from source control.

 [Pebble](https://github.com/letsencrypt/pebble/) is used as local ACME server for generating TLS certificates.
 It requires golang and can be setup with `mix local.pebble`.